111534234/-/openspec/changes/create-seoul-travel-website/proposal.md

 # Proposal: Create Seoul Travel Website

+## Why

+This project aims to create a comprehensive and user-friendly travel website for Seoul.
+The website will provide valuable information to tourists, helping them plan their trips and explore the city.
+This is based on the detailed project documents `REQ.md`, `SA.md`, and `SD.md`.

+## What

-This proposal outlines the plan to create a new website for planning trips to Seoul, South Korea, as detailed in `PROJECT_PLAN.md`.
+This proposal outlines the creation of a new Seoul Travel Website.
+The website will serve as a content platform for information about attractions and food in Seoul, and provide users with important content for planning their trips.

-The website will allow users to browse attractions, create and manage travel itineraries, and share their plans.
-This change involves setting up the entire application stack, including the frontend, backend, and database.

-**Change ID:** `create-seoul-travel-website`
+This change is based on the requirements, system architecture, and system design defined in `doc/REQ.md`, `doc/SA.md`, and `SD.md`.